qianyang1997/dlt-demo/README.md

 Secondly, we implement a CDC layer to track the historical progression of the raw table.
 We can dynamically apply filters to capture specific snapshots of the table at defined time intervals for downstream transformation purposes.

 Thirdly, we execute transformations, aggregations, and joins to generate materialized views tailored to meet business requirements.
 With each refresh, these materialized views incorporate "net new" information from the source tables and seamlessly integrate it into the final view.

+### Running the demo

+*Disclaimer: the demo uses Azure Databricks.*

+This demo aims to illustrate the following features of DLT:
+- Autoloading for full & incremental loads
+- Change data capture
+- DLT pipelines

+First, run `notebooks/1_ingest_mock_full_load.py` to ingest an initial load of data to hive metastore.

+Second, create a DLT pipeline for `mock_data_pipeline.py`.
+This notebook specifies the structure of the data flow (as well as dependencies of tables).
+Note that you can't populate any tables by running the notebook; tables are only created and modified via pipeline runs.

+Run the DLT pipeline, and examine the result of the initial load using `notebooks/2_result_from_initial_pipeline_run.py`.

+Next, run `notebooks/3_create_mock_incremental_load.py` to ingest a subsequent load of data to the same directories that contain the initial load.

+Run the DLT pipeline again, and examine the result of the subsequent load using `notebooks/4_result_from_second_pipeline_run.py`.
+Note how the raw and CDC tables have been updated since the initial run.